MaddalenaCella/nf-lcWGS-mapping-and-imputation/README.md

 ### Executors

-Nextflow provides different `Executors` run the processes on the local machine, on a computational cluster or different cloud providers without the need to change the pipeline code.

-By default the local executor is used, but it can be changed by using  the [executor](https://www.nextflow.io/docs/latest/config.html#scope-executor) configuration scope.
+The `nextflow.config` file present in this repo is designed to be run on an HPC cluster that uses PBS Pro as job scheduler.

-For example, to run the pipeline in a computational cluster using Sun Grid Engine you can create a `nextflow.config` file in your current working directory with something like:
+If you are using a different job scheduler or you are running the code on a different cloud provider such as AWS, you can create your own `nextflow.config` in your current working directory with something like:

 ```
 process {